2binfree/Hydrator/README.md

 ## ChangeLog

+* 0.1.0
-* 0.1.0 : initial version
+  * initial version
+* 0.2.0
-* 0.2.0 : add support of properties of all parent classes
+  * add support of properties of all parent classes
+* 0.3.0
-* 0.3.0 : add null properties filter
+  * add null properties filter
+* 0.4.0
-* 0.4.0 : add boolean getter "is" support
+  * add boolean getter "is" support
+* 0.5.0
+  * change required php version to php 8.1
+  * use Attribute rather than php doc for annotation
+  * fix getter and setter detection from parent class

 #### Installation :

 composer require tobinfree/hydrator